 Also unlike many other games draws are almost non-existent, but the margins of winning/losing can be very small.

-Unfortunately the rules can often be badly described and hard to understand, especially on rule sheets sold with some Go sets - but don't let that put you off!
-If you don't know anything about the game then please click on the What is Go? link to learn a bit about the history of the game and how to play it.
+Unfortunately the rules can often be badly described and hard to understand, especially on rule sheets supplied with some Go sets - but do not let that put you off!
+We have a complete introduction, with some videos, on our How to Play page .

-A large proportion of the population in Korea and a smaller proportion, but still many millions, play in Japan and China.
-Go is less well-known outside East Asia.
-For example, there are probably a few thousand active players in Britain, but the number of players learning Go is increasing.
-Now that it is possible to play Go on the internet any time and any place, Go is becoming increasingly popular throughout the world.
-In fact there are over 70 countries where organised Go is played.
-For a list of these countries you can visit the International Go Federation website or the European Go Federation website for the European ones.
+More than 10% of Koreans and a smaller proportion, but still many millions, play in Japan and China.
+Go is less well-known outside East Asia, with probably a few thousand active players in Britain, but the number of players is increasing world-wide now that you can play on the Internet .
+There are more than 70 countries where organised Go is played, see the International Go Federation website and the European Go Federation one.

-We have a list of some well-known people who have played Go , as diverse as Albert Einstein and Rod Stewart!
-You may have seen Go played in the movies, in such as "A Beautiful Mind" or "Pi", or on television in programs such as "24" or "Enterprise", or read about it in a novel such as "Shibumi" or "The Girl that played Go".
-More and more, Go is entering western culture as well as oriental.
+We also know a number of well-known people who have played Go , as diverse as Albert Einstein and Rod Stewart!
+You may have seen Go played in the movies, in such as "A Beautiful Mind" or "Pi", or on television in programmes such as "24" or "Enterprise", or read about it in a novel such as "Shibumi" or "The Girl that played Go".
+More and more, Go is entering Western culture as well as Oriental.

 If disability prevents placing the stones, then calling out the co-ordinates of the intersections can be done for an able opponent to place the stones instead.
 Partially sighted or blind people can also play, as described on our Go for the Blind page.